Esports: Classification as a sport

 Labeling competitive video games as a sport is a controversial topic.
 Proponents argue that esports are a fast-growing "non-traditional sport" which requires "careful planning, precise timing, and skillful execution".
 Others claim that sports involve physical fitness and physical training, and prefer to classify esports as a mind sport.

 Former ESPN president John Skipper described esports in 2014 as a competition and "not a sport".
 In 2013 on an episode of Real Sports with Bryant Gumbel the panelist openly laughed at the topic.
 In addition, many in the fighting games community maintain a distinction between their competitive gaming competitions and the more commercially connected esports competitions of other genres.
 In the 2015 World Championship hosted by the International Esports Federation, an esports panel of guests from international sports society discussed the future recognition of esports as a legitimate sport.

 Russia was the first country that classified "cybersport" as an official sport discipline on 25 July 2001.
 After a series of reforms in Russian sports, it was classified as a sport again on 12 March 2004.
 In July 2006, it was removed from a list of sport disciplines because it did not fit the new sport standards.
-On 7 July 2016, The Ministry of Sport decided to add cybersport the into sport registry and on 13 April 2017, esports become an official sport discipline once again.
+On 7 July 2016, The Ministry of Sport decided to add cybersport into the sport registry and on 13 April 2017, esports become an official sport discipline once again.

 China was another one of the first countries to recognize esports as a real sport in 2003, despite concerns at the time that video games were addictive.
 Through this, the government encouraged esports, stating that by participating in esports, players were also "training the body for China".
 Furthermore, by early 2019, China recognized esports players as an official profession within the Ministry of Human Resources and Social Security's Occupation Skill Testing Authority recommendations, as well as professional gaming operators, those that distribute and manage esports games.
 By July 2019, more than 100,000 people had registered themselves as professional gamers under this, with the Ministry stating that they anticipate over 2 million such people in this profession in five years.

 In 2013, Canadian League of Legends player Danny "Shiphtur" Le became the first pro gamer to receive an American P-1A visa, a category designated for "Internationally Recognized Athletes".
 In 2014, Turkey's Ministry of Youth and Sports started issuing esports licenses to players certified as professionals.
 In 2016, the French government started working on a project to regulate and recognize esports.
 The Games and Amusements Board of the Philippines started issuing athletic licenses to Filipino esports players who are vouched for by a professional esports team in July 2017.